About this course

 Rob trained and qualified as a physiotherapist through the HvA in Amsterdam in 1993.

-He has been working for Homerton University Hospital as an Extended Scope Physiotherapist in the primary care setting since 2004.
-He works one day per week in the Radiology Department of Homerton University Hospital as an MSK sonographer both for diagnostics as well as for carrying out interventional procedures.
+He has been working for Homerton University Hospital as an Advanced Practice Physiotherapist in the primary care setting since 2004.
+He works one day per week in the Radiology Department of Homerton University Hospital as an MSK Sonographer both for diagnostics as well as for carrying out interventional procedures.

 Mr David Baker

-David brings together his unique skills as ESP, MSK Sonographer, experienced injection therapist, and lecturer to the website.
-David works as an Extended Scope Physiotherapist in the NHS, working extensively with diagnostic ultrasound since 2007 and studied for his formal Pg Cert at Canterbury Christ Church University.
+David brings together his unique skills as APP, MSK Sonographer, experienced injection therapist, and lecturer to the courses.
+David works as an APP in private practice, working extensively with diagnostic ultrasound since 2007 and studied for his formal Pg Cert at Canterbury Christ Church University.
 He has further developed his special interest in ultrasound guided injection therapy.

 Dr James Thing